Iowa Layoffs — December 2010

 |---|---|---|---|---|

-The single largest action involved Crowne Plaza Five Seasons Hotel at its Cedar Rapids facility, reporting 120 affected workers.
+The biggest impact was at Crowne Plaza Five Seasons Hotel at its Cedar Rapids facility, reporting 120 affected workers.

 After a dip last month, layoff activity has ticked back up.

-The data underscores a mixed picture for Iowa's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Iowa's labor market, with activity diverging between monthly and annual comparisons.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Iowa.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Iowa WARN notices, browse layoffs by state, or download the full dataset.